fatmcgav/fatmcgav-netapp/README.markdown

 6> iGroup Add/Remove initiators

 ## References
-Following functionality related readme's are kept in docs folder.
+Following functionality related readmes are stored in docs folder.

-1) lun_create_destroy.md: This readme file talks about following NetApp functionalities.
+1) lun_create_destroy.md: This readme file describes about the following NetApp functionalities.
    a) Creating LUN
    b) Deleting the LUN.

-2) lun_online_offline.md: This readme file talks about following NetApp functionalities.
+2) lun_online_offline.md: This readme file describes about the following NetApp functionalities.
    a) Bring a LUN online.
    b) Bring a LUN offline.

-3) lun_clone_destroy.md: This readme file describes following NetApp functionalities.
+3) lun_clone_destroy.md: This readme file describes the following NetApp functionalities.
    a) Cloning a LUN.
    b) Destroying a clones LUN.

-4) igroup_create_destroy.md: This readme file talks about following NetApp functionalities.
+4) igroup_create_destroy.md: This readme file describes about the following NetApp functionalities.
    a) Creating an iGroup
    b) Deleting an iGroup

-5) lun_map_unmap.md: This readme file talks about following NetApp functionalities.
+5) lun_map_unmap.md: This readme file describes about following the NetApp functionalities.
    a) Mapping a LUN to an iGroup
    b) UN Mapping a LUn from an iGroup.

-6) igroup_add_remove_initiator.md: This readme file talks about following NetApp functionalities.
+6) igroup_add_remove_initiator.md: This readme file describes about the following NetApp functionalities.
    a) Adding an initiator to a iGroup.
    b) Removing an initiator from an iGroup.

 ### Testing

 You will need to install the NetApp Manageability SDK Ruby libraries for most of the tests to work.
-How to obtain these files is detailed in the NetApp Manageability SDK section above.
+For the instruction to download the library files, see "NetApp Manageability SDK" section, earlier in this readme.